When a user attempts to access embedded content, they may see the following error message:

 The error message provides you with next steps on what to verify.
-Essentially, the SSO embed URL successfully created and authenticated the embed user, but one of two things has gone wrong:
+Essentially, the signed embed URL successfully created and authenticated the embed user, but one of two things has gone wrong:

 - The path to the content is broken.

-- The permissions and content access specified in the embed URL do not allow the embed user to view the embedded content.
+- The permissions and content access specified in the embed URL don't allow the embed user to view the embedded content.